lse-my470/lectures/README.md

 ## Collaboration and Plagiarism Policy

-Weekly assignments and the final take home exam are individual unless we instruct you otherwise.
+In-term problem sets and the final quiz are individual unless we instruct you otherwise.
 For all summative assessment, you need to write the code entirely by yourself (or together with your partner if you have been assigned one).

 **You are NOT ALLOWED to:**
-* Talk about solutions to the assignments with others
+* Talk about solutions to the problem sets and quiz with others
 * Show your solutions to other students
 * View and copy code from other students (current or past)
 * View and copy example solutions that may have leaked
-* Ask friends, family, or roommates for help with assignments
+* Ask friends, family, or roommates for help with problem sets
-* Use Generative AI tools such as ChatGPT and Copilot to solve the assignments
+* Use Generative AI tools such as ChatGPT and Copilot to solve the problem sets (unless we instruct you otherwise)
-* Post questions related to the assignments on Q&A sites such as Stack Overflow
+* Post questions related to the problem sets on Q&A sites such as Stack Overflow

 **You may:**
 * Use general online resources such as Stack Overflow or Python documentation for general queries (e.g. "how to unpack a tuple").
 However, if you borrow substantive blocks of code or specific solutions from online forums or blogs, you need to cite your source in the comments.
-* Use the forum "Clarifying Questions about Assignments" on the course Moodle site to ask and answer questions about the instructions in the assignments.
+* Use the forum "Clarifying Questions about Assignments" on the course Moodle site to ask and answer questions about the instructions in the problem sets.

 Violation of the plagiarism policy for the course will be dealt with in accordance with the [LSE Regulations on Assessment Offences](https://info.lse.ac.uk/Staff/Divisions/Academic-Registrars-Division/Teaching-Quality-Assurance-and-Review-Office/Assets/Documents/Calendar/RegulationsAssessmentOffences-Plagiarism.pdf).